kraftbj/genesis-enews-extended/readme.txt

 == Changelog ==

+= 0.1.5 =
+* Adds preference on to open confirmation in new window/tab (default) or same window/tab.

 = 0.1.4 =
 * Adds l18n support for other languages (thanks David Decker!)
 * Adds German translation (thanks David Decker!)